 By default, if you compile Redis from source, you will find a simple bash script called create-cluster under /utils/ directory.
 In order to start a 6 nodes cluster with 3 masters and 3 replicas, just type the following commands:

-To install RedisInsight on your local system, you need to first download the software from Redis Labs website.
+To install RedisInsight on your local system, you need to first download the software from the Redis website.

 Click this link to access a form that allows you to select the operating system of your choice.